 Graduate program applications are accepted at any time.
 Once accepted, you will work with your graduate advisor to schedule into the next available cohort.
 However, if you desire to start on a specific date, your application is required two weeks prior to the start of the first course.

-The Master’s of Organizational Leadership and the Master’s of Applied Analytics are part-time and can be finished in two calendar years.
-The graduate certificate programs in Organizational Leadership and Applied Analytics are also part-time and can be finished in one calendar year.
+The Master’s of Organizational Leadership and the Master’s of Applied Analytics are full-time and can be finished in two calendar years.
+The graduate certificate programs in Organizational Leadership and Applied Analytics are also full-time and can be finished in one calendar year.

 It is recommended that you follow the schedule of two courses per semester, which will enable you to finish the degree in two years and the certificate in one (each course takes eight weeks).
 Our programs offer a blended course design combining online learning with face-to-face meetings, service learning and self-study.
 This blended method is a great way to add a graduate program to your busy life.
 The syllabus for each course will include specific requirements, including but not limited to required meeting times for classes, oral and/or written examinations, written papers and presentations, and research.
 Students must maintain at least a one-course presence each semester.